 How Veneers Work

-Dental veneers are custom-fitted thin covers that help reinforce your teeth and protect them from further wear and tear.
-Tooth enamel is tough and can often last decades with proper care.
-However, sometimes that enamel becomes worn down, especially if acidic foods or other damaging agents frequently come into contact with your teeth.
+Dental veneers are thin covers that help reinforce your teeth and protect them from further wear and tear.
+Tooth-colored veneers are specially suited to your individual smile.
+Tooth enamel is tough and can often last decades with proper care and regular dental visits for cleanings and dental exams.
+However, sometimes that enamel becomes worn down, especially if acidic foods or other damaging agents that frequently come into contact with your teeth.

 Not all of your teeth will need veneers.
 Teeth that are healthy, well-shaped, and not very worn-down won’t benefit much from veneers, but you and your dentist can determine exactly how many of your teeth need veneers to improve your smile.

 Front teeth, especially top teeth, commonly receive veneers.
 Your teeth farther back, such as your wisdom teeth, will likely not need veneers.
 This is done partly for cosmetic reasons, as your front teeth are most visible to others.
 Chips, cracks, and stains that are visible can easily be masked by a row of veneers.